bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 ----
 Mar, 19, 2020
 ----
-a.
-Upcoming Dependencies discussion.
+1. Upcoming Dependencies discussion.
 I don’t have the list of dependencies, so would look up to PO’s to bring anything up where there is a dependency else we can go through what we have from PI planning.
+1. Static Text - Help Text in the application - common approach & design
+1. Formal process for triaging requests between teams
-b.
-Updates from myself RE: COBRS discussion and Tech Review
+1. Updates from myself RE: COBRS discussion and Tech Review

 ----
 Mar, 13, 2020